oopanuga/Tweak/README.md

 ### Key Features
 Some key features of Tweak are,

 1. Read settings from a settings source.
-It currently has AppSettingsReader and JsonSettingsReader.
+Currently supported sources are AppSettings (AppSettingsReader) and Json (JsonSettingsReader).
 2. Write settings to a settings source.
 3. Create custom setting readers and writers.
 4. Can easily register settings using any IOC of your choice